That Creepy Momo Sculpture Has Been Destroyed

 It ended up as an internet “creepy” image on Reddit and eventually spawned the bogus Momo Challenge.

 The sculpture, however, no longer exists.
-Aiso was quoted as telling The Sun (via Asia One and News Australia) that the work, which was never intended to be long-lasting, was rotting and falling apart so he threw it away.
+Aiso was quoted telling The Sun (via Asia One and News Australia) that the work, which was never intended to be long-lasting, was rotting and falling apart, so he threw it away.
 Aiso added, “If you’d have seen it in the state it was in, it would have probably looked even more terrifying.”

 Advertisement

 Aiso said when he originally created the piece, he wanted to frighten people.
 He did not intend it to be used to make kids cause harm to themselves or others.
 But what does the artist think about his work being used for this hoax?
-He said he has mixed feeling because it caused him trouble, but did show his work to the whole world.
+He said he has mixed feelings because it caused him trouble, but the situation did expose his work to the whole world.

 “The children can be reassured Momo is dead—she doesn’t exist and the curse is gone.”

-If you have thoughts of inflicting self-harm or suicide, there are those who can help.
+If you have thoughts of inflicting self-harm or suicide, here are some helpful resources.